HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 - Community engagement
   - Define data use policy and citation instructions for HCA data users
   - Define mechanism(s) for which the community is notified when DCP products are updated after being released
-  - Partner with Content and Portal Development to ensure clear, findable, and current documentation describing the data workflow and data distribution
+  - Partner with Content and Portal Development to ensure clear, findable, and current documentation describing the data lifecycle and data distribution
   - Ensure effective communication of HCA data updates and user features to the scientific community
   - Partner with UX to assess curation added value of data distribution through communities’ feedback, and better understand their expectations and needs
   - Onboard staff to DCP ZenDesk ticketing system